Callidon/bloom-filters/README.md

 filter.add('alice');
 filter.add('bob');

-// create a Bloom Filter from an array and a 1% error rate filter = BloomFilter.from([ 'alice', 'bob' ], 0.1);
+// create a Bloom Filter from an array with a 1% error rate filter = BloomFilter.from([ 'alice', 'bob' ], 0.1);

 // lookup for some data